4teamwork/ftw.upgrade/README.rst

     This is useful when updating a bunch of workflows and you want to make sure that the object security is updated properly.

-    The update is done by doing as few as possibly by only searching for types which might have this workflow.
+    The update done is kept as small as possible by only searching for types which might have this workflow.
 It does support placeful workflow policies.

-    For speeding up you can pass ``reindex_security=False``, but you need to make sure you did not change any security relevant permissions (only ``View`` needs ``reindex_security=True`` for default Plone).
+    To further speed this up you can pass ``reindex_security=False``, but you need to make sure you did not change any security relevant permissions (only ``View`` needs ``reindex_security=True`` for default Plone).